tgoldenberg/brn-gitbook/chapter_5_user_accounts_part_1.md

 ## Adding the API to Login

 Now we’re ready to collect our user’s email and password and create a session with our API.
-In production, we would be pointing our requests to an API hosted on a server such as Digital Ocean, AWS, or Heroku.
+In production, we would be pointing our requests to an API hosted on a server such as DigitalOcean, AWS, or Heroku.
 While in development, it’s enough to point to our localhost with the port that is running Deployd.
 We can set a config file with our API endpoint set to `localhost:2403`, and when we’re ready for production, we can change the endpoint to the URL of the server that is hosting our API.

 Let’s create a file `application/config/config.js` and add the following lines: